Punjab Rail Track Blast Was Attempted Detonation: Police

 Investigation Reveals Attempted Detonation

-The blast took place near the Shambhu-Ambala rail track.
-Police earlier said that an unidentified body, which was blown into pieces, was recovered from the spot.

 Initially, it was considered a low-intensity blast.
-However, investigation has revealed that it was an attempted detonation.
+However, investigation has revealed that it was an attempted detonation, according to police.

-The explosion occurred at around 10 pm at the rail track dedicated for freight trains, police said.
+The explosion occurred near Bothonia village at around 10 pm at the rail track dedicated for freight trains, police said.

 "Late night, we had received information about a low intensity explosion at a railway track near Shambhu-Haryana border.
 Immediately, I, along with the deputy inspector general of police and other senior officials, rushed to the spot to take stock of the situation.